hat0uma/prelive.nvim/README.md

 ## Features

-- Provides a file server function with automatic reloading, ensuring your changes are immediately reflected in the browser.
+- Provides a file server with automatic reloading functionality, ensuring your changes are immediately reflected in the browser.
 - Implemented in Lua using `vim.uv`, eliminating the need for Node.js or other external tools.
 - Requests are processed asynchronously, so they won't interrupt your editing.
 - Offers an API for integration with other plugins, allowing you to build more advanced workflows.